rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BF: Correct.

 CP: It's the same, we do have the details of the binding.
 We have the local name for the binding, the import name for the one we're importing from.
-One more point is that this solution is not just for COmmonJS modules, but for any other dynamic modules (like WASM)
+One more point is that this solution is not just for COmmonJS modules, but for any other dynamic modules (like wasm)

 MM: What are the other possible values for the internal slot named ImportName?